ableplayer/ableplayer/README.md

     adjacent to the player.
 -   **data-use-transcript-button** - optional; set to "false" to exclude transcript button from controller.
 If using the data-transcript-div attribute to write the transcript to an external container (e.g., on a dedicated transcript page), you might not want users to be able to toggle the transcript off.
 -   **data-transcript-title** - optional; override default transcript title (default is "Transcript", or "Lyrics" if the data-lyrics-mode attribute is present)
+-   **data-chapters-div** - optional; id of an external div in which to display a list of chapters.
+    The list of chapters is generated automatically if a chapters track is available in a WebVTT file.
+    If this attribute is not provided and chapter are available, chapters will be displayed in a popup menu triggered by the Chapters button.
+-   **data-use-chapters-button** - optional; set to "false" to exclude chapters button from controller.
+If using the data-chapters-div attribute to write the chapters to an external container, you might not want users to be able to toggle the chapters off.
+-   **data-chapters-title** - optional; override default chapters title (default is "Chapters").
+A null value (data-chapters-title="") eliminates the title altogether.
+-   **data-chapters-default** - optional; identify ID of default chapter (must correspond with the text or value immediately above the timestamp in your chapter's WebVTT file.
+If this attribute is present, the media will be advanced to this start time.
+Otherwise it will start at the beginning.
+(See also **data-start-time**).
 -   **data-lyrics-mode** - optional; forces a line break between and within captions in the transcript
 -   **data-debug** - optional; if present will write messages to the developer console
 -   **data-volume** - optional; set the default volume (0 to 10; default is 7 to avoid overpowering screen reader audio)